rpominov/basic-streams/README.md

 ## Main idea

-Take the most basic defenition of a stream possible, and build functions to do generic operations with taht streams.
+The main idea is to take the most basic defenition of Stream possible, and build functions to do generic operations with that streams.
 In basic-streams Stream is just a function that accepts subscriber and must return function to unsubscribe.
 For instance: